niplav/site/considerations_on_cryonics.md

-If revival is achieved, it seems highly likely that aging and most degenerative diseases have been eradicated (it makes little sense to revive a person that is going to die again in 10 years, and cryonics organisations are not stupid, so this is unlikely to happen).
+If revival is achieved, it seems highly likely that aging and most degenerative diseases have been eradicated (it makes little sense to revive a person that is going to die again in 10 years).
+Also, most revival scenarios hinge upon either the feasibility of very advanced nanotechnology, which seems to be highly conducive to fixing aging, or on whole brain emulation scenarios, which would likely make aging unnecessary (why on purpose degrade a digital brain?).

-If revival happens, there are still risks from accidents and homicide that can kill the reuscitated cryonicist, as well as existential risks that face all of humanity.
+If revival happens, there are still risks from accidents and homicide or suicide that can kill the reuscitated cryonicist, as well as existential risks that face all of humanity.

 The website Polstats [illustrates](http://polstats.com/#!/life) the risks purely from accidents and homicides